Ultimate Guide to MagicBands at Walt Disney World

 Annual Passholder MagicBands

 If you are a Passholder, you can also order a MagicBand, even if you are not staying at a Disney Resort hotel.
-For instructions on ordering, see Kristin Ford’s “how-to” blog here.
-This service is also ending January 2021, when APs will also have to purchase a MagicBand if they wish to use them.
+For instructions on ordering, see a full “how-to” blog here.

 Day Guest MagicBands

 If you are not a Passholder and are not staying at a Disney Resort hotel, Disney considers you to be a “day guest.”
-MagicBands are not automatically shipped to you when you purchase your tickets, however you may purchase MagicBands at merchandise locations once your arrive at Walt Disney World or online at ShopDisney.com.
+MagicBands are not automatically shipped to you when you purchase your tickets; however, you may purchase Them at merchandise locations once you arrive at Walt Disney World or online at the Disney Store.

 NOTE: The “touch to pay” option (which entails linking a credit or debit card to the MagicBand) is not available for day guests.